 4. The other relationship (also known as “that bitch in the garage”)This one doesn’t necessarily apply to us, but we know folks who have significant others who look at the project car with the fury of a lover scorned.
 That inanimate object isn’t another lover, but it’s sucking up a hell of a lot of time and money, isn’t it?
 You were told to treat it nicely, to respect it, and your heart burns with the fury of a thousand suns every time that thing becomes the topic of conversation.
 Don’t know what to tell you here except to be glad that it’s not alcohol, drugs or loose women.

 3. Maybe you should call for help, sweetie.Gearheads are stubborn asses when it comes to the car.
 They are usually considered the subject matter experts among peers and have probably been treated that way for quite some time.
 That means when things aren’t going right, you’ll probably have to step in and remind them that they are fallible and that they can’t always do things by themselves.
 Case in point: the night I brought the Cadillac home, I sank it in the front yard.
 It’s only in a couple inches of slimy mud, but that three-ton brick was going nowhere except deeper into the yard.
-Haley suggested I leave it there and get some help to pull it out the next morning, minimizing the ruts that I now have to fill in.
+Haley suggested I leave it there and get some help to pull it out the next morning, minimizing the ruts that would have to fill in later.